CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Additional Experimental Results

 \subsubsection{Additional label skews}

 Table~\ref{tab:S_MCF_acc_2} presents image classification test accuracy results for MNIST, FMNIST, CIFAR-10 datasets on additional types of label skews.
 The corresponding ARI accuracy results are presented in Table~\ref{tab:S_MCF_ARI_2} and the clustering convergence results in Table~\ref{tab:S_MCF_T_2}.
 These results include two cases {\it Label skew 3} and {\it Label skew 4}.
 The case {\it Label skew 3} is a data distribution in which there is significant overlap between labels assigned to clients of different clusters.
 Specifically, there are 5 clusters with 5 clients each.
 Among the first 4 clusters, all clients of a cluster get samples from all 10 classes except one.
 The missing class is uniquely selected for each of the 4 clusters.
 The clients of the 5th cluster get samples from all 10 classes.
-The case {\it Label skew 4} is a data distribution in which $s\%$ of data (we use one third) for clients belonging to a cluster is uniformly sampled from all classes, and the remaining $(100 - s)\%$ comes from a dominant class that is unique for each cluster~\cite{xu_personalized_2023_FedPAC}.
+The data of a class is distributed amongst the clients that are assigned that class by sampling from a Dirichlet distribution with parameter $\alpha=0.5$, according to the procedure described in Section \ref{sec:performance-evaluation}.
+The case {\it Label skew 4} is a data distribution in which $s\%$ of data (we use one third) for clients belonging to a cluster is uniformly sampled from all classes, and the remaining $(100 - s)\%$ comes from a dominant class that is unique for each cluster~\citep{xu_personalized_2023_FedPAC}.
 Each cluster has 5 clients each of which is assigned 500 samples.

-For both the {\it Label skew 3} and {\it Label skew 4} cases the data of a class is distributed amongst the clients that are assigned that class by sampling from a Dirichlet distribution with parameter $\alpha=0.5$.
+We observe that in some cases for \textit{Label skew 3} and \textit{Label skew 4}, \fedavg is achieving the highest test accuracy.
+This can be attributed to the fact that under these cases, each client holds data from almost every data class, which makes the client distributions very similar.
+Thus, naturally, the single model that \fedavg trains is also a good model for the individual clients.
+Moreover, the model of \fedavg is trained on the data of all clients, while the other algorithms only use the data of a single cluster to train each of their models.
+This gives \fedavg an advantage, as it trained on much more data for the same number of rounds.